 The number of chemical elements discovered is 116.
-However, there are two million chemical substances identified.
-For this reason it is important to define the characteristic parameters of the molecules as the energy of their bonds, their lengths, their angles and the dielectric moment in addition to molecular geometry.
+However, there are two million chemicals identified.
+For this reason it is important to define the characteristic parameters of molecules as the energy of their bonds, their lengths, their angles and the dielectric moment in addition to molecular geometry.

 The formation of molecules can be illustrated with a series of models.
 The oldest is the Lewis model, which explains the formation of molecular bonds by the need to obtain for each atom an electronic configuration of noble gas.
-It is ttata of the octet rule, which is not always true.
+This is the octet rule, which is not always true.

 Molecular model of valence bond

-The valence bond model, more updated, considers the overlap (axial or lateral) of atomic orbitals of different atoms.
+The most updated valence bond model considers the overlap (axial or lateral) of atomic orbitals of different atoms.
 This theory is complemented by the introduction of orbital hybridization, which allows explaining the spatial configurations of molecules.

 Model of molecular orbitals

 A third model is that of molecular orbitals.
 According to this model the atomic orbitals are linked together to form molecular orbitals.
 Molecular orbitals are shared by the two atoms that form the bonds.
 The electrons that are located in the molecular orbitals belong to the nuclei of both atoms instead.

 Molecular research is increasingly focused on complex molecules (eg biological molecules) and on macromolecules (eg polymers).